eddie-blaze19/eddie-blaze19/README.md

 *   🌍  I'm based in Tamale, Ghana
 *   ✉️  You can contact me at [edwarddziworshie@gmail.com](mailto:edwarddziworshie@gmail.com)
-*   🧠  I'm learning Dart and the Flutter framework
+*   🧠  I'm learning Java, Dart and the Flutter framework
 *   ⚡  I love beautiful and reactive GUIs
 ### Skills
 <p align="left">